 7. Inverting– A long thin butter knife or flexible silicone spatula inserted gently around the edge and centre tube will help release the cake from the pan.
 If the batter bakes over the centre tube, carefully cut off that portion of the crumb to reveal the tube again.
 Then, using the inversion method, place the cooling rack on top of the pan and firmly hold them together while you flip the pan over.
 Make sure to use oven mitts if your pan isn’t cool enough to handle!
 If you don’t feel the cake drop, give the pan a few taps to encourage it along.
 Once you feel the cake drop onto the rack, gently lift off the pan, et voila!

 8. Caring for your Pan– Proper care will allow your pan to bundt-on for years.
 Thoroughly wash it by hand unless it’s dishwasher safe (check with your manufacturer if you’re unsure).
 Store it inverted so it won’t scratch or collect dust.
 If your pan is particularly beautiful or an antique, you may want to safely hang it on the wall.
-If your pan is damaged or has a peeling/cracked coating, sadly, it may be time to replace it.
+If your pan has damage or is peeling or cracking on the surface, sadly, it may be time to replace it.
 Even with proper greasing, a damaged pan won’t provide the results you’re after.

 9. Substituting– If you’re planning to alter a recipe destined for a Bundt pan, be mindful that ingredient substitutions could potentially cause the cake to stick to the pan or even break.
 Exchanging or reducing ingredients like eggs or sugar may result in less structure to your cake.
 Moreover, some flours (Spelt for example) contain less gluten and will make for a ‘softer’ crumb more prone to breaking.
 My personal experience when using Spelt (and omitting eggs) is to use a fairly spacious Bundt mold without intricate patterns or small crevices.